ovalhub/pyicu/README.md

 Welcome to PyICU, a Python extension wrapping IBM's International Components for Unicode C++ library (ICU).

-PyICU is a project maintained by the Open Source Applications Foundation.

-The PyICU homepage is http://pyicu.osafoundation.org.
-Its source code is hosted on GitHub at https://github.com/ovalhub/pyicu.
+The PyICU source code is hosted on GitHub at https://github.com/ovalhub/pyicu.

 The ICU homepage is http://site.icu-project.org/